Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: Implementations of FedDif

 \subsection{Stop condition}

-Another concern is that immoderate diffusion may rather deteriorate communication efficiency, even though a sufficient number of diffusion rounds can reduce the IID distance.
-In other words, the decrement of IID distance may be insufficient compared to the required communication resources in case of low diffusion efficiency.
+Another concern is that immoderate diffusion may deteriorate communication efficiency even though a sufficient number of diffusion rounds can reduce the IID distance.
+In other words, the variance in IID distance may be insufficient compared with the required communication resources in the case of low diffusion efficiency.
 The minimum tolerable IID distance $\varepsilon$ enables the BS to halt the diffusion and perform the global aggregation step.
-The halting condition for each model can be expressed as $W_{1}\left(\psi_{k}^{(m)}, \mathcal{U}\right) \le \varepsilon$.
-When the operator focuses on the learning performance, the number of diffusion rounds should increase.
-In other words, the BS can keep performing the diffusion by employing a low minimum tolerable IID distance.
-On the other hand, the BS should employ the high value of the minimum tolerable IID distance under the limited communication resources.
+The halting condition for each model is expressed as $W_{1}\left(\psi_{k}^{(m)}, \mathcal{U}\right) \le \varepsilon$.
+The number of diffusion rounds should increase when the operator focuses on the learning performance.
+In other words, the BS can maintain diffusion by employing a low minimum tolerable IID distance.
+However, the BS should employ a high minimum tolerable IID distance under limited communication resources.